-Belkins is a lead generation agency that specializes in boosting the development of the B2B sales culture by offering exclusive hand-curated lead data, a wide range of appointment-setting techniques, anti-spam services, and other methods of increasing outreach and building B2B connections.
+Belkins is a B2B lead generation agency that specializes in boosting the development of the B2B sales culture by offering exclusive hand-curated new business lead data, a wide range of appointment-setting techniques, anti-spam services, and other methods of increasing outreach and building B2B connections.

 Our Managing Partner Michael Maximoff went to Budapest on a vacation.
 When it turned out he had to prolong his stay in the city for another week, Michael decided to maximize his presence by launching short cold outreach emails for Hungarian companies?